Shrey-Raj/Screen-Recorder-Chrome-Extension/README.md

 # Screen Recorder Chrome Extension
 Tab Recorder is a Chrome extension that allows you to easily record your browser tab or screen activities.
-Whether you want to create tutorials, share presentations, or capture your gaming moments, Tab Recorder has got you covered.

 ## Installation
  Follow these steps to install the Tab Recorder Chrome extension: